MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 **Purpose:** Verify the LINSTOR cluster is ready.

 1. ✅ Setup LINSTOR storage on each node.
 See [instructions](../../storage/linstor/README.md).
+1. ✅ Run `./scripts/incus-hypervisors.sh --test` to test the storage backend.
 1. ✅ Run `./scripts/incus-hypervisors.sh --health` script to check a few things before we begin.

 **Expected Result:**